TheSOV/TwilioVoiceBot/README.md

     - Voice selection (configurable via .env)
     - Multi-modal support: text and audio
     - Temperature: 0.6 for balanced response creativity (minimum is 0.6)
     - Dynamic tool integration (currently the only implemented tool is the end_call, used by the model to end the conversation.
-A data extraction tool is also implemented, used by the model to extract information from the conversation, however, the current tesyed model is a bit dumb, and often does not understand what the user said, so and independent data extraction moelule with a combination of transcription and structured data estraction was implemented, and it is applied over the recoreded audio file).
+A data extraction tool is also implemented, used by the model to extract information from the conversation, however, the current tested model is a bit dumb, and often does not understand what the user said, so and independent data extraction moelule with a combination of transcription and structured data estraction was implemented, and it is applied over the recoreded audio file).
   - Initial conversation script loading and execution
   - Modular tool configuration system
 - `info_extraction.py`: Temporal information extraction system: